 SDK stands for "Software Development Kit".

-But in order to understand SDKs, we need to take a step back and talk about APIs first.
+But first, we need to take a step back and talk about APIs.

 So what’s an API?
 An API ("Application Programming Interface") is a piece of code that allows two apps to communicate with each other.